 Hostinger Upgrading Options

-Our review of Hostinger narrows them down as a solid choice for users who want ultra-cheap website hosting.
-For those who wish to upgrade from the free plan, Hostinger's “almost-free” plan sells at an incredibly cheap price ($1.99/mo).
-Users who want better features, such as auto weekly backup, larger storage space, drag-and-drop website builder, and GIT access, should upgrade to their paid hosting plans.
+For those who are already using Hostinger's free platform, the company offers ultra-cheap website hosting for upgrades.
+Their Single Shared Hosting plan sells at an incredibly cheap price of $1.99 per month.
+Users who want better hosting features, such as auto weekly backup, larger storage space, drag-and-drop website builder, and GIT access, should upgrade to this paid package.

 To learn more about Hostinger, read our review here.